Correctional labour camp

-The Correctional Labour Camp was a kind of penitentiary institution.
-Under various names and forms of ownership, they exist practically all over the world (due to the need to reduce the costs of the penitentiary system by means of its self–sufficiency and the transformation of penitentiary institutions into independent subjects of economic activity), but with the name "Correctional Labour Camp", institutions of this type existed only in the Soviet Union.
+Correctional labour camps (исправительно–трудовой лагерь) were penal labour camps in the Soviet Union.

-Formation of the corrective labour system in the Soviet Union
+Background

 In the Russian Empire, by 1917, most prisons were subordinate to the Main Prison Administration of the Ministry of Justice, which worked in conjunction with the provincial bodies of the Ministry of Internal Affairs.
 After the February Revolution of 1917, a wide amnesty took place, the number of prisoners in September 1917 was just over 34,000, while the pre–revolutionary maximum in 1912 was 184,000; by 1916, as a result of the mass recruitment of young men into the army, the number of prisoners had dropped to 142,000.

 The Main Prison Administration was renamed the Main Administration of Places of Detention, with prison inspections in the field, over which the center was rapidly losing control.
 After the October Revolution, this department passed under the People's Commissariat of Justice, created to replace the ministry of the same name.
 Since the new leadership did not trust the old cadres, control over the correctional institutions continued to weaken, moreover, many territories of the former Russian Empire fell from the center's jurisdiction.

 In April 1918, the Main Administration of Places of Detention was dissolved and replaced by the Central Punitive Department, which in July 1918 published the "Temporary Instruction of the People's Commissariat of Justice" on the creation of a new system of places of detention.
 It had to be based on two principles: